chengchengmu/flickr-uploader/README.md

 * Python 2.7+ (for DSM use: Official package from Synology does not work for HTTPS so use package from SynoCommunity)
 * File write access (for the token and local database)
 * Flickr API key (free)
+* (ExifTool)[http://www.sno.phy.queensu.ca/~phil/exiftool/], don't forget to update the path of you tool in uploadr.ini

 ## Setup:
 Go to http://www.flickr.com/services/apps/create/apply and apply for an API key